Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

     --security-group-rules "SecurityGroupRuleId=$DB_SG_RULE_ID,SecurityGroupRule={IpProtocol=tcp,FromPort=5432,ToPort=5432,CidrIpv4=$GITPOD_IP/32}"
 ```

-To connect to 'PROD' environment, you can affix the command with PROD to our scripts eg. `./bin/db-connect prod`
+To connect to the `PROD` environment, you can affix the command with PROD to the scripts eg. `./bin/db-connect prod`

 ## Install Postgres Driver in Backend Application
 ### db-sessions
 We may need to see what connections are being used to our Postgres database.
-For this, we implement 'db-sessions' and make it executable.
+For this, we implement `db-sessions` and make it executable. <br>
-create a file called 'db-sessions' under 'backend-flask/bin'
+Create a file called `db-sessions` under `backend-flask/bin`

 ```
 #! /usr/bin/bash